python/mypy/docs/source/type_narrowing.rst

 TypeIs vs TypeGuard
 ~~~~~~~~~~~~~~~~~~~

 While both TypeIs and TypeGuard allow you to define custom type narrowing
 functions, they differ in important ways:

-While both TypeIs and TypeGuard allow you to define custom type narrowing
-functions, they differ in important ways: